nstankov-bg/rhel2centos/README.md

 # RHEL 7 to CentOS 7 migration tool

+# Forked from https://github.com/cloudlinux/rhel2centos, with patches added to accomodate updates from Katello Satelite

 ## Usage

 In order to convert your RHEL 7 operating system to CentOS 7 do the following: